-General information: Russia’s forests are some of the most beautiful in the world and constitute approximately 25% of the entire planet’s forested area and 25% of boreal and temperate forests.
+Russia’s forests are some of the most beautiful in the world and constitute approximately 22% of the entire planet’s forested area and 60% of boreal forests.
 The Russian Federation is the important trading partner for quite a number of countries, so forest sustainability is a key factor for mitigating risks; for improving productivity of harvesting operations; for maintaining biodiversity and for providing human and environmental safety.

-The greatest success of the project is associated with the adoption of the national forest policy, with the introduction of a new term "national forest heritage".
-The project actively supports the conduct of responsible forestry based on the sustainable development principles; ensures the development of certification according to the FSC system in Russia (from 296 000 ha in 2002 to 41.9 million ha in 2016) and contributes to the improvement of forestry education.
-The project initiated the introduction of a new discipline "Sustainable forest management" (along with the textbook "Basics of sustainable forest management" and the workbooks developed and recommended by the Educational and Methodical Association of Educational Institutions) in the educational program of higher professional schools.
+The greatest success of the project is associated with the adoption of the national forest policy, with the introduction of a new term "national forest heritage", and conservation of HCV forests.
+The project actively supports the conduct of responsible forestry based on the sustainable development principles; ensures the development of certification according to the FSC system in Russia (from 296 000 ha in 2002 to 54.5 mln ha in 2020) – moreover, certified companies conserve more than 15 mln ha of HCV forests; and contributes to the improvement of forestry education.
+In 2010s project initiated the introduction of a new discipline "Sustainable forest management" (along with the textbook "Basics of sustainable forest management" and the workbooks developed and recommended by the Educational and Methodical Association of Educational Institutions) in the educational program of higher professional schools.

-The project includes a number of priority WWF ecoregions: the Barents region (Arkhangelsk and the neighboring area);
+The project includes a number of priority WWF ecoregions – the Barents region, Altai-Sayan mountain forests, the Russian Caucasus, and part of European Russia and Angara Region.